airladon/FigureOne/scratch/trig2/script.md

 ...##.##....##..##.....##....##.......
 ....###....####.########.....#########
 -->
-When first learned, the trigonometric function abreviations may seem strange.
-In fact they come from the relationship between right angle triangles and circles.
+The names of the trigonometric functions come from the relationship between right angle triangles and circles.

-We start with the first quadrant of a circle, and note the x and y coordinates of each point on the circle can be expressed with a right angle triangle.
+To show this we start with the first quadrant of a circle, and note that the x and y coordinates of each point on the circle can be expressed with a right angle triangle.

 When we use a *unit circle*, the hypotenuse of the right angle triangle is one, and the two trigonometric ratios with hypotenuse in the denominator will have denominators of 1 and simpify down to just the length of the triangle's sides.
 The the names of these sides will be the names of the trigonometric functions.